 “Promise me you won’t eat anything,” my friend pleads.

 I stayed silent and mumbled something about having “paid good money for this.”
-But I admit I was having second thoughts.
-Everyone I know had shown this response when we said we were going on a hike to learn about wild, edible mushrooms one can find here in Northern California.
-Everyone had a story about someone they knew (of) whose died of liver failure after ingesting a pinky-nail size piece of toxic fungus.
+But I admit, I was having second thoughts.
+Everyone I know had this response when we said we were going on a hike to learn to identify edible wild mushrooms here in Northern California.
+Everyone seemed to know a friend of a friend (of a friend) of who had died of liver failure after ingesting a pinky-nail size piece of a toxic fungus.

-The mushroom foraging course I enrolled in was sponsored by ForageSF, an organization based in San Francisco whose mission is to “rediscover a forgotten food system and reduce carbon miles, while helping to build a local food economy based on a true respect for the skills of our rural neighbors.”
-A mission near to my heart and I’ve followed the organization since their inception a few years ago.
+The mushroom foraging course I took was sponsored by ForageSF, an organization based in San Francisco whose mission is to “rediscover a forgotten food system and reduce carbon miles while helping to build a local food economy based on a true respect for the skills of our rural neighbors.”
+I care about this mission and I’ve followed the organization for several years.
+They hold a series of what they call “Wild Food Walks” to teach wild mushroom identification in Northern California forests.
+Winter is the best time to go mushroom foraging in California because the seasonal rain helps the wild mushroom harvest.

 Born to Forage

-I’d found wild mushrooms alluring ever since I was a child and my grandfather would bring home mushrooms he had collected in the forests of Western Pennsylvania.
+I’d found wild mushrooms alluring ever since I was a kid.
+My grandfather foraged mushrooms in the forests of Western Pennsylvania.
 I remember finding his mushroom field guides (along with other books on his other odd interests, like taxidermy and antique bottle collecting) in the basement and admiring the strange shapes in the hand drawn illustrations.
 He also used to grow mushrooms himself on a rotting log he kept in the basement.
 I never recall actually foraging with him and my interest faded as I became a teenager.
-It wasn’t until recent years, with the resurgence of interest in traditional foods, and I heard about the ForageSF’s Wild Food Walks featuring mushroom hunting that I remembered this experience.
+It wasn’t until a few years ago that people started to grow interested in traditional foods and I heard about ForageSF’s edible wild mushroom identification courses that I remembered this experience.

 The hike took place in a forest in northern Sonoma County.
 The night before, we spent the night in the Sebastopol (our first–fantastic!–experience renting a room using AirBNB), and drove up that morning for two hours, winding along the beautiful and rugged coast.